-In December 2017, an association called Egbema Voice of Freedom (EVF), in the Aggah community, issued a complaint before the Italian National Contact Point (NCP) for the OECD Guidelines.
+In December 2017, an association called Egbema Voice of Freedom ("EVF") issued a complaint before the Italian National Contact Point (NCP) for the OECD Guidelines.
 "NCPs focus on problem solving - they offer good offices and facilitate access to consensual and non-adversarial procedures (ex. conciliation or mediation).
-Complaints handled by NCPs (known as specific instances) are not legal cases and NCPs are not judicial bodies".
-The application complained that Eni was not doing enough to mitigate the impact of its operations on the effects of the floods on the community.
+Complaints handled by NCPs (known as specific instances) are not legal cases and NCPs are not judicial bodies.".
+EVF complained that NAOC was not doing enough to mitigate the impact of its operations on the effects of the floods on the community.
+During the procedure, Eni provided objective elements also with the support of photo and video documentation - to demonstrate that NAOC operations and infrastructures have no aggravating impact on the natural flooding of the area.
+The natural flooding affects a much wider area than the one of the community of Aggah, and it is a typical phenomenon of the Niger Delta region.